Hakodate Morning Market -> Hachiman Shrine/ Cape Tachimachi -> Café in Town -> Motomachi -> Mt. Hakodate

-As one of the first ports of Japan to open to trade with western countries in 1859 Hakodate is the birthplace of “High-colour” culture-a unique mix of Japanese and western culture, the influences of which can still be felt to this day as you stroll past the fascinating assortment of western and Japanese architecture around the Motomachi area, or take a ride on the retro tram which runs through the centre of town.
-Also, Japanese history buffs from near and far are sure to be delighted by Hakodate, as the city became the site of the final battle between the last few supporters of the old Japanese shogunate and the modern Meiji government; a piece of history which Hakodate proudly displays at historical monuments such as the star-shaped fort Goryokaku, as well as through a variety of cutesy (arguably slightly too cutesy) samurai-themed goods (looking at you, Goryokaku’s shinsengumi soft serve!).
+As one of the first ports of Japan to open to trade with western countries in 1859 Hakodate is the birthplace of “High-color” culture-a unique mix of Japanese and western culture, the influences of which can still be felt to this day as you stroll past the fascinating assortment of western and Japanese architecture around the Motomachi area, or take a ride on the retro tram which runs through the center of town.
+Also, Japanese history buffs from near and far are sure to be delighted by Hakodate, as the city became the site of the final battle between the last few supporters of the old Japanese shogunate and the modern Meiji government; a piece of history which Hakodate proudly displays at historical monuments such as the star-shaped Fort Goryokaku, as well as through a variety of cutesy (arguably slightly too cutesy) samurai-themed goods (looking at you, Goryokaku’s Shinsengumi soft serve!).

-To truly soak up the unique atmosphere of Hakodate, I would highly recommend planning to spend at least two days and one night in the city, allowing you time to see many of the cities’ highlights, along with the time to explore slightly further afield, for example the picturesque Onuma National Park, which is only a stone’s throw from the city center.
-I’d like to share a comprehensive example itinerary which can be easily adapted to suit a variety of interests.
+To truly soak up the unique atmosphere of Hakodate, I would highly recommend planning to spend at least two days and one night in the city, allowing you time to see many of the cities’ highlights, along with the time to explore slightly further afield, for example, the picturesque Onuma National Park, which is only a stone’s throw from the city center.
+I’d like to share a comprehensive example itinerary that can be easily adapted to suit a variety of interests.

 Hakodate Morning Market

 Catch your own lunch at Hakodate Morning Market!